microsoft/sqldev/_includes/partials/setup_azure_sql_instance.md

-Go to this site: https://docs.microsoft.com/en-us/azure/sql-database/sql-database-single-database-get-started?tabs=azure-portal.
+Go to this [**site**](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-single-database-get-started?tabs=azure-portal) for instructions on how to set up an Azure Hosted SQL Database.

 1. Perform the Prerequisites steps.